Bhimsain

 Bhimsain (born Bhimsain Khurana; November 24, 1936 – April 17, 2018) was an Indian film director, producer, screenwriter and animator.
-He is best known as the pioneer of Indian animation, along with his mentor Ram Mohan.
+He is best known as the Father of Indian Animation, along with his mentor Ram Mohan.
 He was the recipient of 16 President's National Awards for his contributions to Indian cinema.

 He is best known for directing the critically acclaimed Gharaonda (1977) starring Amol Palekar and Zarina Wahab, and Dooriyaan (1979) starring Sharmila Tagore and Uttam Kumar.
 He is also known for creating the animation short film Ek Anek Aur Ekta (1974) which aired on Doordarshan in the 70s.
 Bhimsain has also directed India's largest animation series Vartmaan (1994).

 Early life

 Born in Multan (now in Pakistan) in 1936, Bhimsain moved to Lucknow after the partition.
 Belonging to family of artists, he gravitated to arts and music early, studying fine arts and learning classical music at the Lucknow College of Arts and Crafts which held him in good stead throughout his life.
 In 1961, Bhimsain moved to Mumbai after he secured a job at the Films Division of India as background painter.
 It is here that he learned the art and craft of animation filmmaking, under the mentorship of Ram Mohan.